 We receive two copies of the MTHFR gene from each parent.
 This means we may end up with two copies of the “normal” MTHFR gene, one “normal” copy and one copy with the genetic variant, or both copies with the genetic variant.
 I’ll expand a bit about two different genes that carry MTHFR variations, and I’ll break down the different test results and what they can mean, further down in the article.

 Individuals with one or two copies of the genetic variation and low activity of the MTHFR enzyme may present with elevated homocysteine levels, which have been associated with inflammation, heart disease, pregnancy complications, and even miscarriages.
-It has also been associated with higher rates of Down syndrome and birth defects in offspring of those with the MTHFR gene variation, as well as other issues that may manifest later on in life, such as depression, an increased risk of blood clots, and a higher risk of certain cancers.
+[2] It has also been associated with higher rates of Down syndrome and birth defects in offspring of those with the MTHFR gene variation, as well as other issues that may manifest later on in life, such as an increased risk of blood clots and a higher risk of certain cancers.
+[3]

 One of the key things to note is that this gene variation also prevents people from properly methylating, which is one of the body’s key detox processes that helps them get rid of toxins.
-Methylation impairment can result in an impaired ability to clear out certain toxins such as mercury and arsenic, and may lead to estrogen dominance.
-Symptoms like brain fog, multiple chemical sensitivities, depression, irritability, and anxiety are related to impaired methylation.
-As these symptoms are all too common in Hashimoto’s, I designed a Liver Support Protocol to support the methylation pathways.

 Studies have shown that another possible consequence of this gene variation includes being sensitive to certain anesthetics, such as nitrous oxide, which is commonly used for dental surgeries.
-If you’re due for an operation and have the MTHFR gene variation, you can search for and print the following articles for your surgeon and anesthesiologist to share this information with them and seek alternative anesthetic options:
+[6] If you’re due for an operation and have the MTHFR gene variation, you can search for and print the following articles for your surgeon and anesthesiologist, to share this information with them and seek alternative anesthetic options:

 It’s not all doom and gloom, however.
 Dr. Ben Lynch (author of the book Dirty Genes) reports that those who are born with the MTHFR gene variation may also have some advantages, such as being more alert, productive, and focused.